 In between Mong Kok’s second-hand stores, book shops, and traditional Chinese apartments is an area packed full of gastronomic delights sure to satisfy any hungry foodie.
 Don’t worry, we’ll take you through the streets of the district that offer the best foodie haunts in this bustling neighborhood.
 Whether you’re in the mood for some authentic Chinese fare or jonesin’ for a juicy burger and a cold brew, you’re just a few short steps from food nirvana in Mong Kok!

 A main throughfare in the heart Mong Kok, Nathan Road is lined with shops, restaurants and tourists alike.
-Connecting Mong Kok with Yau Ma Tei and Tsim Sha Tsui, a plethora of shops, restaurants and more, can be find on either side of this pedesterian artery.
-Here are some restaurants to check out traversing Mong Kok’s ever-packed Nathan Road.
+Connecting Mong Kok with Yau Ma Tei and Tsim Sha Tsui, a plethora of shops, restaurants and more can be find on either side of this pedesterian artery.
+Here are some restaurants to check out when traversing Mong Kok’s ever-packed Nathan Road.

 1. Garage Bar

-These days it seems like every corner harbours yet a craft brewery enmeshed in Sai Ying Pun and Soho.
+These days it seems like every corner harbours yet another craft brewery enmeshed in Sai Ying Pun and Soho.
 Fear not, it’s not the same scene in Mong Kok.
-At Garage Bar, chill out amidst loungers littered between two vintage Citroën vans, one from 1966 and the other from 1972.
+At Garage Bar, chill out amidst loungers sprinkled between two vintage Citroën vans, one from 1966 and the other from 1972.
 Even with gorgeous night-time views of the surrounding Mong Kok skyline, you’ll lose focus as soon as the Hongkongese Burger (a New Zealand steak burger in a bamboo charcoal pineapple bun) and the Ninja Lobster Roll (outfitted with Boston lobster tempura) arrive.